 - Encourage them to look for funding for future projects.
 Even if you’d like to keep volunteering your own time, the organisation may be able to pay other authors to carry out events.
 Donate your time with a note of what a session would usually cost and specify that you are choosing to waive that fee on this occasion.
 Many project managers use past budgets as a starting point when applying for funding; this means their future project budgets can take into account the cost of paying authors for their work.

-For enquiries about the Live Literature fee, please contact firstname.lastname@example.org(this will open in a new window).
+For enquiries about the Live Literature fee, please contact email@example.com.